systemsguide/systemsguide.github.io/docs/afterword.md

 ### Addenda

 As you may have noticed, it's quite difficult to speak to the experience of every system.
-At the same time, there are topics with a lot of depth to them that we've brushed over completely.
+At the same time, we've simply brushed over concepts with a lot of depth.
-For these we feel it's more appropriate to individually speak to our personal experience and understanding, rather than act unbiased explainer.
+As such, it feels appropriate to speak to personal experience and understanding, in contrast to the objective overviewing in the main text.

-Ahead are a mix of informal ramblings and formal micro-essays written by individual systems and members - The guide's authors, editors, and their friends.
+Ahead are a mix of ramblings essays written by individual systems and members - The guide's authors, editors, and their friends.
 With the intuition provided already, we hope you can interpret the potential for experiences differing to the ones within these pages - but still derive value from more detailed, personal writing.

-We expect this section to expand over time - feel free to skip it entirely, or to read things out of order.
+This section will expand over time - feel free to skip it entirely, or to read out of order.

-### Printable Version
+### Physical Version

-_A System's Guide_ is also available as a zine - for adding to queer pamphlet racks, keeping in your wallet for emergencies, or sharing anywhere zines are celebrated.
+_A System's Guide_ is also available as a zine.
+Just download the [PDF](/downloads/A_Systems_Guide_A7_Zine.pdf), print it on A4, trim it to have symmetrical margins, and [fold it](https://plix.mit.edu/facilitator-resources/how-to-fold-a-zine)!

-It's designed to be printed in B/W on A4, trimmed to have symmetrical margins, then folded using a [standard zine fold](https://plix.mit.edu/facilitator-resources/how-to-fold-a-zine).

-You can download the PDF for printing [here](/downloads/A_Systems_Guide_A7_Zine.pdf).
+There are also PDFs available for the [Afterword](/downloads/Afterword.pdf) (6x A7 slip) and [Front Attitude Calibration](/downloads/Calibration_A7_Zine.pdf) (A7 zine).